Painful intelligence: What AI can tell us about human suffering: An equation to compute frustration

 \section{An equation to compute frustration}

-While the flowcharts above help us understand the mechanisms behind suffering and even design interventions, the real strength of a computational approach as taken in this book is that we can quantify things, at least in principle.
-I don't mean that we would necessarily be able to give a number measuring the strength of suffering, but we can understand the connections between different quantities more explicitly than with flowcharts.
-As the most powerful recapitulation of the theories of preceding chapters, I next propose a simple equation that describes the amount of suffering experienced by the agent.
-This will be the central approach in the next chapters, where we attempt to reduce suffering.
+While the flowcharts above help us understand the mechanisms behind suffering and even design interventions, the real strength of a computational approach is that we can quantify things, at least in principle.
+I do not mean that we would necessarily be able to give a number measuring the strength of suffering, but we can understand the connections between different quantities more explicitly than with flowcharts.
+As the most powerful recapitulation of the theories of the preceding chapters, I next propose a simple equation that describes the amount of frustration experienced by the agent.
+This will be the basis in the next chapters, where we attempt to reduce suffering.

 The starting point for the equation is Chapter~\ref{rpe.ch} (page~\pageref{frustdef}), where we defined suffering as reward loss, that is, the difference between the expected reward and the obtained reward.
 (More generally, the reward prediction error might be used.)
 This theory provides a quantitative basis for modelling suffering.
 Reward loss is based on a simple mathematical formula, so we can look at the different terms it contains.
-We can analyse how they influence reward loss, and how they could eventually be manipulated.
+We can analyze how they influence reward loss, and how they could eventually be manipulated.
 The equation we had in Chapter~\ref{rpe.ch} was, however, very basic and did not take into account any of the complexities of a real cognitive system that we have seen in later chapters.
 So, we need to look at the different factors influencing reward loss in more detail and reformulate the equation.

 The first point to consider is that any quantities affecting reward loss need to be perceived by the agent.
 While the difference between expected reward and the reward actually obtained is, in principle, the basis of suffering, the difference cannot of course cause suffering by itself.
 It has to be computed---that is, perceived---by the agent.
 So, we need to make a connection between limitations in perception and categorization on the one hand, and frustration on the other.
 Due to such limitations, the perception of the actual reward is uncertain and subjective, as explained in Chapter~\ref{perception.ch}.
 Obviously, our expectations are subjective and may be overblown as well.
 Yet, the agent can only compute the reward loss based on its own perceptions, on the information at its disposal.